-Penn Medicine's Abramson Cancer Center and the Joan Karnell Cancer Center at Pennsylvania Hospital offer hope to patients facing lung cancer.
+Penn Medicine's Abramson Cancer Center and the Abramson Cancer Center at Pennsylvania Hospital offer hope to patients facing lung cancer.
 Early and accurate diagnosis and the full range of treatment options available at Penn give patients with lung cancer the best chance of being cured.

 Penn's Lung Cancer Program features a comprehensive team of thoracic surgeons, pulmonologists, nurses, respiratory therapists, rehabilitation specialists, medical oncologists, radiation oncologists, and pathologists.
 Each provides comprehensive expertise in treating lung cancer.
 These specialists incorporate surgery, radiation, chemotherapy and immunotherapy to deliver integrated medicine for complex management of lung cancer.

 In addition, Penn researchers are on the forefront of testing new surgical procedures, applying new drug therapies and developing the protocols for proton therapy and other radiation therapies that incorporate cutting edge technology and are changing the way lung cancer is treated.

 Small cell lung cancer, often called oat cell carcinoma and small cell undifferentiated carcinoma, makes up about 10 to 15 percent of all lung cancers.

 This cancer often starts in the bronchi near the center of the chest.
 Although the cancer cells are small, they can divide quickly, form large tumors, and spread to lymph nodes and other organs throughout the body.